jojasadventure/dipole-classifiers/docs/experimental-results.md

 - Exemplars: If an abstract concept, can it be represented by concrete, token-level examples?

+## Note on Synthetic Data

+In this early version, each run generates synthetic data from the same model which generated the training pairs for the vector.
+Whilst this is limited as a validation method, it became apparent that the strongest and most stable vectors "show themselves" by being 100% across multiple runs of regenerating and using different sample data.

+## Variables

+Prompting, few-shot examples, the LLM used, and the embedding generator used all influence the final result.
+A vector may work within it's model's examples but fail on IMDB's more nuanced expressions - use the provided benchmarks to compare against real data.

+## Table

+(Note: Trained with nomic-embed-text-v1_5)
 | Tier | Dimension | Poles (A vs. B) | Synthetic Acc. | # Pairs | LLM Generator | Notes |
 | :--- | :--- | :--- | :---: | :---: | :--- | :--- |
 | **---** | **Tier 1: (100%)** | **---** | **---** | **---** | **---** | **---** |